jube-home/jube/docs/Concepts/API/HTTPAPIConcepts/index.md

 grand_parent: Concepts
 ---

+🚀Speed up implementation with hands-on, face-to-face [training](https://www.jube.io/training) from the developer.

 # HTTP API Concepts
 There exists an embedded Swagger \ OpenAPI documentation available at the following location: